 openssl genrsa -out ca.key 2048

 Step 3: Generate CA x509 certificate file using the CA key.
-You can define the validity of certificate in days.
+You can define the validity period of the certificate in days.
 Here we have mentioned 1825 days.

 The following command will prompt for the cert details like common name, location, country, etc.